How We Are Responding to COVID-19

 Remember to maintain social distancing precautions of at least 6 feet.

-Visitors must have a scheduled appointment.
+Visitors must have a pre-scheduled appointment EVERY time they visit.
 Anyone showing up with no appointment will not be allowed to visit.
-Thank you for your cooperation
+Thank you for your cooperation.

 Visitors must sign in and will be screened for signs and symptoms of COVID-19 prior to visit.